-Once a proposer is selected to perform the proposed Experiment, he/she will become a Third Party using Cascade Funding, and to this end he will be contracted by the project coordinator (imec) as 'Subcontractor'.
-In the remainder of this document a 'Third Party using Cascade Funding' is referred to as 'Subcontractor'.
+Once a proposer is selected to perform the proposed Experiment, he/she will become a third party receiving financial support using Cascade Funding, and to this end needs to sign a sub-agreement with the project coordinator (imec).
+In the remainder of this document a 'third party using Cascade Funding' is referred to as 'Third Party'.

-This implies that the administrative load for the Subcontractor will be minimal as only an invoice needs to be submitted to imec at the end of the Experiment with a final report describing the tasks performed and the results achieved.
+This implies that the administrative load for the Third Party will be minimal as only two invoices need to be submitted to imec at the end of the Experiment together with a final report describing the tasks performed and the results achieved.
 This final report will be required before payment will be carried out.
 A payment of up to 75% of the requested funding will be carried out by the project coordinator based on the evaluation of the final report.
 The remaining 25% will be paid following a formal approval of the report and the work at a technical project review by the European Commission (EC).
 More details on the payment scheme are given in section 8.